AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SystemUnitFamilyType/BaseClass.md

 SystemUnitFamilyType.BaseClass Property
 =======================================
-AutomationML 2.1 APIGets and sets the BaseClass for this instance.
+Gets and sets the BaseClass for this instance.
 According to CAEX, a class shall not inherit from itself or from a derivative of itself, therefore any cyclic reference is denied.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)